LTurret/MapleStory-TMS-v120-Server/README.md

 ### Project

-> [!CAUTION]
-> **To all potential contributors**: This source code was originally derived from the **OdinMS Maple Story Server**.
-While the initial license was GPL, this repository is now under the MIT license.
-Please note that some copyright claims may require further review.

 - [ ] Clean up former ass shit.
 - [ ] Compile validation.
 - [ ] Compile information.